cloudera/livy/README.rst

 GET /sessions/{sessionId}/statements
 ------------------------------------

-Return all the statements in a session.
+Returns all the statements in a session.

 Response Body
 ^^^^^^^^^^^^^